-His club Al-Shurta announced yesterday evening after a meeting that the club administration had rejected all offers for their striker after they had “failed to fulfil the ambitions.”
+His club Al-Shurta announced yesterday evening after a meeting that they had rejected all offers for their striker after they “failed to fulfil the ambitions.”

 The reason given in the club’s statement for refusing the offers was due to the fact the transfer fees were “not in the financial value worthy of both the club and the player.”

-The record transfer fee for an Iraqi player stands at €2.2m Euros for Ali Adnan paid by Italian club Udinese to Caykur Rizespor of Turkey’s Süper Lig in 2015 and Al-Shurta believe their young starlet was worth more than what was being offered during this January’s transfer window.
+The record transfer fee for an Iraqi player stands at €2.2m Euros for Ali Adnan which was paid by Italian club Udinese to Turkey’s Caykur Rizespor in 2015 and Al-Shurta believe their young starlet was worth more than what was being offered during this January’s transfer window.

 Coincidently there were reports Ali Adnan’s father and brother had gone to Al-Shurta’s headquarters yesterday to try and persuade the club to release Mohanad Ali and allow him to move to Juventus.
 Ali Adnan’s agent Christian Emile has been negotiating on the player’s behalf with representatives from the Italian club.

-Iraqi transfers to the world’s biggest clubs has been a history of missed opportunities.
-During the 1977 FIFA World Youth Championship Hussein Saeed was offered a trial with Real Madrid but the Iraqi delegation refused on the basis there was no professionalism in Iraq and it was the same case for Ahmed Radhi and Laith Hussein in 1989, who had contract offers from Uruguay’s Nacional and Catalan giants Barcelona, respectively, in the late 80s.
+Iraqi transfers to the world’s biggest clubs is a history full of missed opportunities.
+During the 1977 FIFA World Youth Championship, legendary forward Hussein Saeed was offered a trial with Real Madrid, but the Iraqi delegation refused on the basis there was no professional football in Iraq.
+It was the same for the cases of Ahmed Radhi and Laith Hussein, who had contract offers from Uruguay’s Nacional and Catalan giants Barcelona, respectively, in the late 80s.

 In 2008 the lack of a UK work permit scuppered a move to Manchester City for 2007 Asian Cup winner Nashat Akram.
-Whether clubs of the stature of Juventus, Benfica and Galatasaray will be back to make bids for Mohanad Ali in the summer is up in the air but this could be another missed opportunity.
+Whether clubs of the stature of Juventus, Benfica and Galatasaray will be back for Mohanad Ali in the summer is still up in the air, but this could be another missed opportunity.

-Al-Shurta explained a decision was made for the striker to remain at the club until the end of the season as they look to challenge for the Iraqi League title, with the club’s management believe Mohanad Ali – with five goals in nine league matches – can play a key role in realising the dreams of the Qithara supporters of winning a fourth Iraqi league championship and their first in five years.
+Al-Shurta explained the decision was made for the striker to remain at the club until the end of the season as they look to challenge for the Iraqi League title.
+The club’s management believe Mohanad Ali – with five goals in nine league matches – can play a key role in realising the dreams of the Qithara supporters of winning a fourth Iraqi league championship in their history and their first in five years.